Graduate & Professional Student Loans

 In addition to this limit, many loan programs will also have annual borrowing limits and aggregate or lifetime limits.

-The Federal Direct Loan program has distinct borrowing totals for both aggregate and annual limits.
+The Federal Direct Loan program has some of the most defined borrowing limits for both aggregate and annual amounts:

 - Direct Unsubsidized Loan: Annual Limit: $20,500; Lifetime Limit*: $138,500